Betty Dodge

 In my life, Lord, be glorified, be glorified, In my life, Lord, be glorified today.
 In my church . . .
 In my home . . .
 In my heart, Lord be glorified today.

-There was silence for a few seconds and then one of the students gave her answer, “You have to say it!”
+When we were all done singing, I asked the children “How do you glorify the Lord?”
+There was silence for a few seconds and then one of the students said, “You have to say it!”

 Yes!
 Let everything that has breath, praise the Lord and give Him the glory!

-“My mouth is filled with Your praise, and with Your glory all the day” (Psalm 71:8).
+“My mouth is filled with Your praise, and with Your glory all the day.”
+(Psalm 71:8)

-“Declare His glory among the nations, His marvelous works among all the peoples” (Psalm 96:3)!
+“Declare His glory among the nations, His marvelous works among all the peoples!”
+(Psalm 96:3)

 The natural man craves glory.
 Just as Esau exchanged his birthright for a bowl of soup, so man willingly exchanges the glory of his Creator for that of the creature (Romans 1:22-24).
 The cosmic battle line is set on who will get the glory.
-And we know who has the victory, for all creation will glorify the Lord saying,
+We know who has the victory, for all creation will glorify the Lord saying,

 "Worthy is the Lamb who was slain to receive power and wealth and wisdom and might and honor and glory and blessing!”
 And I heard every creature in heaven and on earth and under the earth and in the sea, and all that is in them, saying, “To Him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!”
 (Revelation 5:12-13)

-As Christians, it is imperative that we meditate on the things above where Christ is seated at the right hand of the Father.
-If we don’t, we will succumb to the world’s intimidation to remain quiet about God’s glory.
-God tells us in Ephesians 5:16 to “make the most of your time, for the days are evil.”
-Take every opportunity to glorify Him.
 Our hesitation is not because God is unknown to us, but because of who we know ourselves to be.
 Our past sin or present struggles can hold us hostage.
 Co-workers know us.
 Family members know us.
 We are afraid of appearing to be self-righteous or having false humility if we say, “not me, but to God be the glory!”
 Don’t be afraid.
-Think instead of the Revelation 5 scene in heaven where all creation will give Him glory.
+Think instead of Revelation 5 and the scene in heaven where all creation will give Him glory.
 Then, say it.

+Jesus said, “Let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven” (Matthew 5:16).
 The light is not the good deed, but the truth of the Gospel declared through us.
-That we belong to Jesus Christ should be plain to a watching world, and belonging to Him, our lives are marked by loving actions.
+That we belong to Jesus Christ should be plain to a watching world and, belonging to Him, our lives should be marked by loving actions.
 His ownership of us makes our good deeds so clearly His outworking that onlookers will give glory to our heavenly Father.
-That is amazing!
+That is amazing.
 Jesus did not qualify this as a command for perfect people, but for those who are His.
-No matter our station in life, our race and nation, our strengths and weaknesses, our successes and failures, we are to declare His glorious gospel and go about doing good, leaving no doubt in anyone that we do these things by the strength of the LORD, giving Him the glory due His name.

 For Reflection